scrapy/scrapy/docs/topics/signals.rst

     .. versionadded:: 2.0

-    Sent when a :class:`~scrapy.http.Request` leaves the downloader, even in case of failure.
+    Sent when a :class:`~scrapy.Request` leaves the downloader, even in case of failure.

     This signal does not support returning deferreds from its handlers.

     :param request: the request that reached the downloader
-    :type request: :class:`~scrapy.http.Request` object
+    :type request: :class:`~scrapy.Request` object

     :param spider: the spider that yielded the request
     :type spider: :class:`~scrapy.Spider` object